ChristElise/christelise.github.io/_posts/2024-10-16-airplane-walkthrough.md

     (ALL) NOPASSWD: /usr/bin/ruby /root/*.rb
 ```

-We can see that the user Carlos can run any Ruby file in the `/root` directory and we do not have write access on that directory.
+We can see that the user Carlos can run any Ruby file in the `/root` directory and we do not have write access to that directory.
 The wildcard `*` matches one or more occurrences of any character, including no character including `.` and `/`.
-We can use this to perform path traversal to execute a ruby script present in a directroy we control as root.
+We can use this to perform path traversal to execute a ruby script present in a directory we control as root.
 We need a ruby script that gives us a shell as the root user.
 ```bash
 carlos@airplane:~$ pwd
 /home/carlos